 Literally translates as ‘white from white’ and refers to a classic champagne style made entirely from chardonnay.
 We can’t call ours champagne, but we make it in a method traditional to this famous sparkling wine region.
 We pick the chardonnay grapes at lower sugar levels which gives fruit with crisp green apple characters and refreshing acidity.
-We ferment in stainless steel and then blend with wine from previous vintages to create our ‘house style’.
-More yeast is added to this blend which is then bottled where it undergoes secondary fermentation (to create the bubbles and keep them trapped in the bottle).
-The sparkling wine then stays ‘on lees’ for 18 months to develop toasty, biscuit notes.
-It’s a crisp, fresh style and just in time for spring and the summer season.

 Our Ceres Hill Semillon is generously aromatic with light and crisp palate.
 Single vineyard and sustainably farmed.

 Australia has been growing this variety for about 150 years and this sub-region of Broke Fordwich has some of the oldest vines in the country.Typically, it has tropical fruit with a rich spicy palate and is made in a medium bodied dry style without oak.
 Our White Label Verdelho has been selected for pristine fruit, finesse and refreshing acidity.